-The mission of HawkWatch International is to conserve the environment through education, long-term monitoring, and scientific research on raptors as indicators of ecosystem health.
+The mission of HawkWatch International is to conserve our environment through education, long-term monitoring, and scientific research on raptors as indicators of ecosystem health.

 It all started with a few treks up the trail-less slopes of steep western mountains in search of the migrating raptors.
 And then, in 1986, nearly a decade after HWI founder Steve Hoffman first began his pioneering effort to learn more about raptor migration in the U.S. west, HawkWatch International (HWI) was born.
-Since then, we have counted, banded, gawked at, gauged, and gathered data on millions of birds heading south for the winter.
+Since then, the organization has counted, banded, gawked at, gauged, and gathered data on millions of birds heading south for the winter.